rust-lang/rust-by-example/src/error/result/enter_question_mark.md

 2. `return` because an `Err` means it cannot be handled

-`?` is *almost*[^†] exactly equivalent to an `unwrap` which `return`s instead of `panic`s on `Err`s.
+`?` is *almost*[^†] exactly equivalent to an `unwrap` which `return`s instead of `panic`king on `Err`s.
 Let's see how we can simplify the earlier example that used combinators:

 ```rust,editable